Line S4 (Nanjing Metro)

-Line S4, commonly known as Nanjing–Chuzhou line or Chuzhou Rail Transit Line 1, is a rapid transit line of Nanjing Metro connecting Chuzhou and Nanjing in both Anhui and Jiangsu provinces of China.
+Line S4, commonly known as Nanjing–Chuzhou line or Chuzhou Rail Transit Line 1 or Ningchu line, is a rapid transit line of Nanjing Metro connecting Chuzhou and Nanjing in both Anhui and Jiangsu provinces of China.
 It is 46.2 km long and has a maximum operating speed of 120 km/h.
-Currently most of the Chuzhou section is opened in 28 June 2023, with a little rest sections in Chuzhou and Nanjing are still under construction.
+Currently most of the Chuzhou section opened on 28 June 2023, with a little part of the rest of the Chuzhou section and Nanjing section still under construction.